pimpraat/ae_flow/blogpost.md

 <!-- Describe your novel contribution. -->
 We have two main contributions.
 First, we implement and evaluate the AE-FLOW model in Python, which we do by closely following the specifications outlined in Section 3.2.
-These specifications specify the exact number of layers, layer types, and layer sizes.
+These specifications specify the exact number of layers, as well as their types and sizes.
 This allows us to reimplement the encoder, decoder, and normalizing flow with close fidelity to what we expect the authors to have originally used.
 The repository containing the authors' implementation is not publicly available, therefore this contribution is necessary for to reproduce the author's results.
 We further seek to replicate the results in the paper to ensure that our implementation is faithful to the authors' model.

 Our second contribution is testing AE-FLOW's generalizability.
 Zhao, Ding, and Zhang (2023) primarily focus on the medical applications of AE-FLOW.
 Their findings show that AE-FLOW has very promising anomaly detection performance for medical datasets, and for one integrated circuit dataset.
 The evaluation into the performance of AE-FLOW on non-medical datasets is however very limited.
 Given the broad range of applications for anomaly detection methods and the positive results reported by Zhao, Ding, and Zhang (2023), our goal is to evaluate the performance of AE-FLOW in a broader context.
 Specifically, we aim to assess its effectiveness in the industrial domain, where anomaly detection can play a critical role in enhancing quality assurance in the manufacturing process.
 We do this by we training and evaluating the model on the beanTech Anomaly Detection (bTAD) dataset, which consists of real-world industrial images (Mishra et al., 2021).
 This will illustrate its effectiveness in novel domains, thereby providing insight into AE-FLOW's generalizability.

+We chose the bTAD dataset because it is publicly available and contains industrial images, which we would expect AE-FLOW to perform well on given the track record of similar models.
+If AE-FLOW performs as well as expected, then we can also be certain that it has been able to get good results in a domain that anomaly detection models performed worse at before (medical domains) while still performing well in familiar domains (industrial domains).